patrickdent/kitchen-notes/docs/sourdough/ww-flax-sammy.md

 Flip the dough over and let rest for 20 minutes.

 ## Shaping
-Use the bench scraper scoop/scoot the dough around like a little scamp as though your tucking it into bed.
+Use the bench scraper scoop/scoot the dough around like a little scamp.
 What a little rascal!
+Holding the scraper almost vertical, but slightly tilted away, push the dough away from you so that the leading edge sticks to the counter and is dragged under the dough.
+Repeat this on all four sides.
 The goal is to stretch the outer layer of the top of the dough so it's nice and taut.

 ## Prove
 Transfer the dough to a 1 pound loaf pan and cover with tented parchment paper.
 Secure the paper with a rubber band.